stepan-sapunkov/financial-ml-notes/drafts/vol/readme.md

 ![SPA-like test](spa_like_target_log_rv_6h.png)

-The results indicate that many ML/DL and extended HAR-type specifications consistently outperform the baseline HAR model across several horizons.
+The results indicate that many ML and extended HAR-type specifications consistently outperform the baseline HAR model across several horizons.
 This suggests that incorporating additional nonlinear, seasonal, liquidity, and regime-aware features materially improves realized volatility forecasts.

 From a practical perspective, better volatility forecasts may directly improve volatility targeting, leverage allocation, and position scaling procedures, potentially leading to more stable risk-adjusted strategy PnL.